 Two sessions of this program are offered, the morning session is from 10:00 a.m. to 11:30 p.m. and the afternoon session is from 1:00 p.m. to 2:30 p.m.
 Participants must choose which session they wish to attend.

 Due to COVID-19, we have adjusted our format for this program & added a few extra steps for our families.
 All activities have been moved outdoors, and up to two families at a time will rotate through our program stations keeping group numbers small.

-Participants will have their temperature taken upon arrival & must sign a waiver before participating.
+Participants must sign a waiver before participating.
 Staff will be wearing masks during programming & masks are recommended for all participants as well.

 Pre-registration is required & walk-in participants will not be admitted.

 Cost for this event is $3.00 per person for children age 3 and over, accompanying adults and children under 3 are free.
 For questions not answered online please call 712-545-3283, registrations will not be taken over the phone.

 All September 1st sessions of Homeschool in the Hills: Monarch Migration are currently full.
 To join the program waitlist please use the links below.